REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 It’s not that I couldn’t have done it sooner, but I’m someone who worries, overanalyzes and overthinks decisions of this magnitude.
 I need to have several contingency plans in place before I do something as monumental as quitting the J.O.B.

-Even though I knew that on paper, it was technically possible for my real estate business to be a fully sustainable, self-supporting business, there was a LONG period where I had my doubts, and I wondered if all of this dreaming would ever lead anywhere.
+Even though I knew that on paper, it was technically possible for my real estate business to be a fully sustainable, self-supporting business, there was a LONG period where I had my doubts, and I wondered if all my attempts to make money in real estate would ever lead to actual freedom from a job.

 I’m Not Alone

-I know I'm not the only person who has laid awake at night thinking about these things.
+I know I’m not the only person who has spent many hours thinking about these things.

-Being a full-time real estate investor is a big deal, and there are a lot of obstacles that need to be overcome in order to get over this hurdle.
+Starting a real estate business and eventually going full-time is a big deal, and there are a lot of obstacles that need to be overcome in order to get over this hurdle.

 - Is it really possible to quit your job and survive off a real estate business full-time?